JustOptimize/ShowHiddenChannels/README.md

 ### Additional Features

+- Removed Forced Auto Update (This shouldn't even have been here in the first place)
 - Added a DevTool toggleable setting (Instead of relying on the developer discord id)
 - Removed Cryptocurrency links (I don't support crypto)